mjeffw/nordlond-bestiary-public/README.md

 The Norðlond Óvinabókin requires the [GURPS 4th Edition Game Aid (Unofficial)](https://foundryvtt.com/packages/gurps) Foundry system.

 This is a premium product and requires a paid license to use in [Foundry](https://foundryvtt.com).
-You can acquire licenses here: [**TBD**] (Currently licenses are being distributed to Kickstarter backers, once that is complete we'll update the link with the Gaming Ballistic purchase page.)
+You can acquire licenses here: [Nordlond Bestiary Foundry VTT Module](https://gaming-ballistic.myshopify.com/collections/all-products/products/nordlond-bestiary-vtt-module).

 ## Using the Bestiary